July 10, 2019How Netlify became irrelevant

 - unlimited forms

 Secondly, CloudCannon has a more mature product than Netlify.
 Until today we could have thought that the lack of analytics in Netlify was due to its immaturaty.
 We could have hoped (or expect) that Netlify would add this missing feature sooner or later.
 Now we know it wants you to pay a premium for it.
 Making a big fuss about a paid feature your competitor introduced long ago (for free), is not very smart.
-With this move Netlify loses (a lot of) its credibility.
 By trying to cash on such a basic functionality, Netlify also damages the trust of its clients.
 By ‘basic’ I mean ‘non-optional’.
 If you want analytics, GDPR and ad-blockers limit your choices to log-analysis and Google Search Console.
 GDPR states that third party JS solutions require explicit user approval (which you will not get in most cases).

 A developer jokingly congratulated Matt Biilmann from Netlify with ‘selling the users log records back to them’.
-Not only does that feel wrong, it also means that one website with analytics at Netlify became just as expensive as a whole VM with CloudFlare (CDN) in front of it (which includes server logs).
+This new pricing means that one website with analytics at Netlify became just as expensive as a whole VM with CloudFlare (CDN) in front of it (which includes server logs).
 It also became clear that Netlify is WAY more expensive than CloudCannon.
 If you thought that Netlify was the smart choice for small websites, you must be willing to pass on analytics, which I guess you do not.